-The predominant time someone will lose it about your body language is if you point a finger at them.
-There’s something about finger-pointing that makes us go ballistic, but you would be better off if you don’t make a point with your finger.
-That’s all you need to know about 5%.
+Body Language: Perhaps only time someone will lose it about your body language is if you point a finger at them.
+There’s something about the whole finger-pointing shtick that makes us go crazy.
+So, in summary, you are better off not making a point with your finger.
+That’s pretty much all you need to know about the 5%.
 Now, the other two.

-I wish I could back this up with more science and give you ‘ninja hacks’ or something.
-But, chances are that you won’t remember them when Hobo strikes.
-Occasionally and unfortunately, Hobo himself will remind you that you are shouting and hurting and that is your Ninja reminder.
+I wish I could back this up with more science and give you ninja hacks or something.
+But, chances are that you won’t remember them when Hobo temper strikes.
+Mostly and unfortunately, the person will remind you that you are shouting at him/her and that is your best reminder.

 I also wish I could tell you life’s too short to lose your temper.
 Psychologically, practically, and hypocritically: I can’t.
-What life is really short for is the kind of temper that can actually make your life short.
+What life is really short for is the kind of temper that can render your relationships short.
 The abusive, voice-raising, face-reddening, body-clashing type of temper.
-This kind of temper can sometimes make us feel cool and powerful, but that’s the ego compensating for all lack of coolness and power.
+This kind of temper can sometimes make us feel strong and powerful, but that’s just your ego compensating for insecurity and inability.